 Eileen Goldblatt, Trustee

-Eileen Goldblatt was the first President and Chief Executive Officer of the "I Have a Dream" Foundation, a national, long-term educational support program for children and youth from underserved communities.
+Eileen Goldblatt was the first President and Chief Executive Officer of the National "I Have a Dream" Foundation, a long-term educational support program for children and youth from underserved communities.
 She served as Executive Director of Young Audiences/New York, one of the nation’s foremost arts-in-education organizations.
 Eileen received her graduate degree in museum education and had the incredible opportunity to create the first education program at the Cooper-Hewitt Museum, Smithsonian Design Museum.
 At the NYC Department of Education Eileen created the Arts and Cultural Education Network, which revolutionized arts and cultural education access and delivery in the New York City public school system.
 Currently, Eileen is a senior advisor to various philanthropic projects, and serves on several boards and arts and education related advisory councils.
-She proudly serves as a Trustee of her alma mater, Russell Sage College - The Sage Colleges, and The School Art League.
+She proudly serves as a Trustee of her alma mater, Russell Sage College and The Sage Colleges.

 Barbara Gurr, Trustee

 Naomi Lonergan has served as art teacher and Assistant Principal of Art at New Dorp High School for over 35 years.
 Throughout these years, Naomi has always worked with her students to assure their participation in the activities and awards offered by The School Art League.
 A Trustee since 1996, and past President from 2010 through 2017, Naomi has continued to advance SAL programs for the benefit of the students and in the New York City public school community.